rkonoplev/phoebe/docs/en/DEVELOPMENT_HISTORY.md

 - **Caching**: Method-level caching (`@Cacheable`) is implemented using Caffeine for frequently accessed data.
 - **Rate Limiting**: API flood protection is implemented using Bucket4j.
 - **Transaction Optimization**: All read-only service methods are annotated with `@Transactional(readOnly = true)`.
+- **N+1 Query Prevention**: Added `@EntityGraph` annotations for eager loading of related entities.
+- **SQL Logging and Diagnostics**: Configured detailed SQL logging with formatting and parameter tracing in `local` profile.
+- **Batch Operations**: Configured grouping of INSERT/UPDATE operations to reduce database round-trips.

 ### Database
 - **Data Access**: The project currently uses the blocking **Spring Data JPA** stack for simplicity and